indiscrete-void/r2/README.md

 ## Key Features

-- **Unified Networking** ✅: Treat local processes and remote nodes identically through a consistent interface
+- **Unified Networking**: Treat local processes and remote nodes identically through a consistent interface ✅

 - **Declarative Address Scheme**: Name entities freely ✅ or by cryptographic identity ⏳ use constraints (patterns and predicates) for complex operations ⏳